 10 billion videos are viewed every day

 Pretty impressive right?
 That’s a lot of exposure if it’s done right.
-Now, this isn’t to say your bricklaying business is going to take off and soar from opening a Snapchat account – it won’t work for everyone, unfortunately.
+Now, this isn’t to say your bricklaying business is going to take off and soar from opening a Snapchat account.
+It won’t work for everyone, unfortunately.
 But if you’re selling products, services or yourself to consumers rather than businesses, chances are you’re a great candidate.
-Snapchat is a bit different to other social media platforms, it’s fun and whimsical.
-Don’t put too much thought into your posts – think of it like a little daily vlog tool, where you can doodle, add emojis, bitmoji’s (you can make your own avatar and its BRILLIANT), text and obviously use face and geo filters as well as post video/snap filters.
-Then you can also have one on one conversations with people, but they disappear unless you manually save them so it’s not ideal for businesses but then again it’s not targetted for businesses either so I wouldn’t bother.
+Snapchat is a bit different to other social media platforms.
+It’s fun and whimsical.
+Don’t put too much thought into your posts.
+Think of it like a little daily vlog tool, where you can doodle, add emojis, bitmoji’s (you can make your own avatar and it’s BRILLIANT), text and obviously use face and geo-filters as well as post video/snap filters.
+Then you can also have one on one conversations with people.
+But, they disappear unless you manually save them.
+So it’s not ideal for businesses, but then again it’s not targetted for businesses either.
+So I wouldn’t bother with this feature.

 In terms of content, keep it simple, fun, relevant and light-hearted.
-Your consumers won’t pause a Snapstory to read 6 lines of text about how you’ve just invested in a new mac and desk, in fact, they’ll next you like there’s no tomorrow.
-Like with LinkedIn, you have to shift your media to a slightly more professional approach, with Snapchat you have to make that shift more quirky as they are quite literally opposite ends of the social media spectrum.
+Your consumers won’t pause a Snapstory to read 6 lines of text about how you’ve just invested in a new Mac and desk.
+In fact, they’ll next you like there’s no tomorrow.
+Like with LinkedIn, you have to shift your media to a slightly more professional approach.
+But with Snapchat you have to make that shift more quirky.
+They are quite literally opposite ends of the social media spectrum.
 You can also see how many views your story has gained in the 24 hours it’s live, this means you can see how many users have dropped off as the videos and snaps go on.

 Snapchat is a creative playground that can help you gain exposure to your brand.
 So, download the app and start playing around, you have nothing to lose.